project-curio/curio-web/docs/seed_data_acquisition.md

 ### 2.5 `public.ingested_institutions_raw`

+**What this does:** Stores every raw payload exactly as it arrived from each source.

 This table stores every raw payload exactly as it arrived from Google, Yelp, TripAdvisor, etc. Create it before you run the Colab scraper:

-1. Open **SQL editor → + New query** and paste the block.
+1. Open **SQL editor — + New query** and paste the block.
 2. Press **Run**; Supabase should confirm with `CREATE TABLE`.
-3. Verify the structure inside **Table editor → public.ingested_institutions_raw** so you can see the `source_id`, `raw_blob`, and `processed` columns the notebook relies on.
+3. Verify the structure inside **Table editor — public.ingested_institutions_raw** so you can see the `source_id`, `raw_blob`, and `processed` columns the notebook relies on.
 Catching a typo now avoids runtime errors later when the script tries to insert raw rows.

+📘 *Paste this entire block into the Supabase SQL Editor and click **Run** to execute it.*
 ```sql
 create table if not exists public.ingested_institutions_raw (
   id uuid primary key default gen_random_uuid(),